 HIT BY GOLF BALL – INJURED AT GOLF COURSE LAWYERS MINNESOTA

-Our lawyers have represented several people injured when they were hit by a golf ball.
+Our attorneys have represented several people injured on a golf course when they were hit by a golf ball.
 If you are hit by a golf ball while golfing, our Minnesota injury attorneys may be able to get compensation for you from the other golfer’s homeowners insurance.
 Here is an example of one golf course injury handled by a lawyer in our office.

 The incident happened on a hot summer day.
 Our client and her friend went to the Manitou Ridge Golf Course in White Bear Lake to play some golf.
 At the golf course, another golfer was assigned to play with them.
 The threesome were walking the course that day, but the group immediately in front of them, as well as the group behind, were using golf carts.
 Our client, who was in the walking group, was hit in the head by a golf ball and sustained a brain injury from this golfing accident.
 Fortunately, our lawyers were able to help her get compensation from the golfer who negligently hit her, so she was able to recover her medical bills, lost wages, and other compensation.